-Week 1: OVERVIEW — Work with Karen and Mary Anne to familiarize themselves with the SLF, its mission and history, and learn about other arts organizations in SF/F.
+Week 1: OVERVIEW — Work with Darius and Mary Anne to familiarize themselves with the SLF, its mission and history, and learn about other arts organizations in SF/F.

 Week 2 & 3: FINANCES & DEVELOPMENT — Work with Carly and Kirsten to learn more about the SLF’s finances overall, research grants for the SLF to apply for, and brainstorm other options for development, such as fundraising events, approaching local businesses, etc. Interview other nonprofits in the area to learn more about what they do, and bring ideas back to us.

 Week 4: GIVING GRANTS: Work with Malon to learn what the grant process looks like, do research on other communities we could do outreach to, to make sure a broad range of potential applicants hear about our grants…

 I’m going to be writing out a schedule for the semester that makes clear what kinds of things they’ll be learning each week.
 The flip side of that, though, is that each team should ideally figure out where a bunch of enthusiastic college kids could be actually helpful to you.